-- a.
-The Principal is responsible for ensuring that risk assessment are undertaken for high-risk activities and special events at Holy Spirit School. - b.
-In developing a high-risk strategy/plan, Holy Spirit School takes into consideration the context of the activity or event including: - the nature of the activity and the objectives in conducting it - the environment or location of the activity - the stakeholders involved in the activity including children and young people - identify the specific risks and identify the control measures that are already in place and whether additional controls are required. - c.
-When undertaking a more high-risk activity or special event (for example a fete, overnight camp/retreat), our school identifies any specific potential risks relevant to that activity in the risk assessment undertaken and considers and implements controls for the safety and wellbeing of students and the risk of harm to students.
-This is documented in the risk management plan for each high-risk activity and secured at the school.
+- b.
+Holy Spirit School refers to information in relation to risk assessments for various activities and risk assessment tools provided on BCE's Intranet, Spire. - c.
+Information about the risk assessments for high-risk activities are accessible by contacting the Principal. - d.
+The Health and Safety Team at BCE provides support to our school, if requested, to help us carry out risk assessments and develop and implement a risk management plan.
+In addition, a dedicated Workplace Health and Safety Officer ("WHSO") is employed at Holy Spirit School (who is required to complete a Certificate 4 in Workplace Health and Safety within 12 months of commencing the role).
+The WHSO's role is to co-ordinate risk assessments at our school and support the Principal in carrying out the health and safety responsibilities under legislation.
+BCE provides training and updates to the WHSO. - e.
+In developing a high-risk strategy/plan Holy Spirit School takes into consideration the context of the activity or event including: - the nature of the activity and the objectives in conducting it - the environment or location of the activity - the stakeholders involved in the activity including children and young people - identify the specific risks and identify the control measures that are already in place and whether additional controls are required. - f.

-- d.
-Holy Spirit School refers to information in relation to risk assessments for various activities and risk assessment tools provided on BCE's Intranet, Spire. - e.
 If relevant, the following issues are also considered: - Transportation - Toileting/change room procedures - Ensuring appropriate supervision of children and ratios of adults to children - Ensuring appropriate supervision of volunteers - A media consent process in relation to photographs - Managing medications and allergies - Managing illness/injury

-- Emergency/lockdown procedures - Relevant consent forms, including emergency contact details - Procedures or processes applying to visitors, volunteers and contractors - Any risks presented by the physical environment or activity - Accommodation and supervision requirements. - f.
-The Health, Safety and Wellbeing Team at BCE and a dedicated Workplace Health and Safety Officer ("WHSO") at Holy Spirit School provides support to our school, if requested, to help us carry out risk assessments and develop and implement a risk management plan. - g.
-Information about the risk assessments for high-risk activities are accessible by contacting the Principal. - h.
+- Emergency/lockdown procedures - Relevant consent forms, including emergency contact details - Procedures or processes applying to visitors - Any risks presented by the physical environment or activity - Accommodation and supervision requirements. - g.
 The school's risk assessments for high-risk activities are kept at the school so they may be properly followed and are subject of internal BCE checks and available for Blue Card Services to review/audit if requested.

-6.3 Risk Management for Excursions, Incursions and Fetes as high-risk activities:
+6.3 Risk Management for Excursions and Fetes as high-risk activities: